biddy1618/newsProject/readme.md

 # Project "News Analysis"

 ## Project plan (alpha)
-Part 1 - getting the data:
-* Crawl news data from __inform.kz__
-* * Set up a crawler to fetch the data and store in DB - done
-* * * For now, simply crawl the data in a single thread
-* * * Write crawler in paraller (4 threads) - later
-* * * Think about efficient I/O operation for storing the crawled data - later
-* Set up PostgreSQL DB for storing the links and articles - done
-* * Set up tables and build ORM using sqlalchemy - done

 Part 2 - working over models:
 * Run EDA, some ETL and build models.
 Candidate models:
 * * Text Generation based on LSTM